cognitect-labs/vase/README.md

 ## Releases and Dependency Information

-There are no released versions of Vase.
-You will need to clone this repository and install it locally:
+If you would like to use the latest developments in Vase, you will need to clone this repository and install it locally:

 ```
 git clone https://github.com/cognitect-labs/vase
 cd vase
 lein install
 ```

+Stable versions are currently deployed to the Clojars repository.

 [Leiningen](https://github.com/technomancy/leiningen) dependency information: